robin174/uk-delivers-template/README.md

 **To start, let's get a base version of the site live locally.**

 ## Download template
-Navigate to your local folder.Download and initialize git, or clone the repository.
+Create a local folder for your app to live.
+You have two options with GitHub, either clone the repo (using the terminal) or download the Zip folder direct from the GitHub).

+*To add: clone repo process...*

 To get started you will need [Node.js](https://nodejs.org).
 You have a choice of package managers: [Node package manager (npm)](https://nodejs.org) or [Yarn](https://yarnpkg.com).

-Using the terminal, navigate to your app folder.
+Using the terminal, navigate to your app folder to start a local version of the app.

 ##### Via npm
 `npm install` to install the necessary Node modules.